Principal Investigator

 Atakan Atamer

-Atakan Atamer is a first-year Ph.D. student in the Cognition and Cognitive Neuroscience program.
+Atakan Atamer is a second-year Ph.D. student in the Cognition and Cognitive Neuroscience program.
 In his recent research, he investigates whether experiencing processing difficulty promotes analytical reasoning.
 His primary interest lies in topics related to reasoning, judgment and decision-making, and mental effort.

 Jiaqi Zhu